qdraw/starsky/starsky/starskysynchronizecli/readme.md

 --subpathrelative or -g == Overwrite subpath to use relative days to select a folder, use for example '1' to select yesterday. (structure is required)
--p, -s, -g == you need to select one of those tags --index or -i == parameter: (bool) ; enable indexing, default true --thumbnail or -t == parameter: (bool) ; enable thumbnail, default false --clean or -x == parameter: (bool) ; enable checks in thumbnailtempfolder if thumbnails are needed, delete unused files --orphanfolder or -o == To delete files without a parent folder (heavy cpu usage), default false --verbose or -v == verbose, more detailed info --databasetype or -d == Overwrite EnvironmentVariable for DatabaseType --basepath or -b == Overwrite EnvironmentVariable for StorageFolder
+-p, -s, -g == you need to select one of those tags --index or -i == parameter: (bool) ; enable indexing, default true --verbose or -v == verbose, more detailed info --databasetype or -d == Overwrite EnvironmentVariable for DatabaseType --basepath or -b == Overwrite EnvironmentVariable for StorageFolder